-Asmita is eight.
+Anjali is eleven.
 She wants to be a teacher when she grows up, but the village where she lives is so remote, so poor, that the chances of her getting an education, let alone enough food to eat, are slim.

 She was close to her father, who died when she was four.
-For months afterwards Asmita walked around asking for him.
+For months afterwards Anjali walked around asking for him.

 Binda’s life is a daily struggle for survival – gathering firewood, collecting water, tending her goat or pigs, and working as a farmhand – to scrape together enough money for food.